OOTesting/DemoSeleniumOrangeHRMProject/README.md

 ## Introduction

-This project aims to automate some of the user interface tests on the OrangeHRM website to ensure its functionaltiy
+This project aims to automate some of the user interface tests on the OrangeHRM website to ensure its functions correctly.
+Please note this is still a work in progress, and so some might work and others might not.

 ## Features

 - **End-to-End UI Testing**: Comprehensive test coverage for various functionalities of the OrangeHRM website.
 - **Selenium WebDriver**: Utilized for interacting with the web elements and performing actions.
 - **TestNG**: Employed for organizing and managing test cases, providing powerful annotations and reporting capabilities.
-- **Extent Reports**: Integrated to generate detailed and visually appealing reports of the test execution.
+- **Allure Reports**: Integrated to generate detailed and visually appealing reports of the test execution.

 ## Technologies Used